Stem Cell Therapy

 What Are the Benefits of Stem Cell Therapy?

 - Pain relief

 - Aids in the regeneration of healthy tissues

 Are You a Candidate for Stem Cell Therapy?

 To determine if you are a good candidate for stem cell therapy, one of our fellowship-trained physicians will review your history with you, perform a physical examination, and determine whether X-rays and/or an MRI are needed.

 If you are a good candidate for stem cell therapy, a member of our team will explain how the procedure works, what will happen before and after the procedure, and answer any questions you might have.

 Depending on the severity of the injury or condition, stem cell therapy can also be used in conjunction with orthopedic surgery to speed up recovery.

-To talk to one of our orthopedic doctors about Stem Cell Therapy or PRP Therapy in Oakland County, MI, contact Lederman Kwartowitz Center for Orthopedics & Sports Medicine.
-After evaluating your injury, our physicians will let you know if one of these treatments is right for you.
+To talk to one of our orthopedic doctors about stem cell therapy in Oakland County, Michigan, contact Lederman Kwartowitz Center for Orthopedics & Sports Medicine.
+After evaluating your injury, our physicians will let you know if this treatment is right for you.
 Call (248) 669-2000 today or use our online form to request a consultation with one of our orthopedic doctors.